flyteorg/flytesnacks/examples/bigquery_plugin/README.md

 Flyte backend can be connected with BigQuery service.
 Once enabled, it can allow you to query a BigQuery table.
 This section will provide how to use the BigQuery Plugin using flytekit python.

-## Installation
+## Local usage

+### Install the plugin

-To use the flytekit bigquery plugin simply run the following:
+To use the flytekit bigquery plugin, run the following:

 ```{eval-rst}
 .. prompt:: bash